freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

   }
   ```

 Navigate to the `Composition` folder and highlight `Commit Composition JSON FLAT`.
-Paste the text above into the text box on the right hand side and click on the `Send` button.
+Paste the text above into the Body text box on the right hand side and click on the `Send` button.

 ![Commit composition](./Images/CommitComposition.jpg)